sagarsv04/DigitalImageProcessing/README.md

 State University of New York, Binghamton

-# Handwritten Digit Recognition using Deep Neural Networks.
+# Handwritten Digit Recognition using Deep Neural Networks from scratch.
-An implementation of DNN algorithm from the strach. "./dnn/mnist_dnn.py"
+- An implementation of DNN algorithm from the strach. "./dnn/mnist_dnn.py"